Athena-OS/athena/docs/nixpkgs.md

 }
 ```
 and then, run `nix-shell`.
 By this method, the application is able to find the imported libraries and it runs in an isolated environment.

+## OfBorg check

+OfBorg helps us to understand if a tool we submitted on a PR builds correctly in specific architectures (i.e., darwin).
+Just go to the list of all checks on the bottom page of the opened PR and scroll down the list until you find something like `ext3grep, ext3grep.passthru.tests on x86_64-darwin`.

+If it does not succeed, it means there is an error.
+As example, in case of darwin check failing, if there is no code fix or patch file solving it, just change `platforms = platforms.unix;` to `platforms = platforms.linux;`.

 ## Review PR